Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-08.md

 import shoppingCartReducer from './shoppingCartReducer'

 export default combineReducers({
   shoppingCart: shoppingCartReducer
 })
 ```

 Here you are defining your root reducer.
 Giving shape to your application state.
-In this case the array of product ids in the array will stored on `shoppingCart` property of the store.
+In this case, the array of product ids in the array will be stored on `shoppingCart` property of the store.

 Connecting your react app to Redux.
 Go to your root component `src/index.js` and add the following: